gsotaapp/gsotaapp/README.md

 - 👋 Hi, I’m @gsotaapp
-- 👀 I’m interested in life
+- 👀 I’m interested in life and people
-- 🌱 I’m currently learning typescript
-- 💞️ I’m looking to collaborate on opensource
-- 📫 How to reach me @gruposota

 <!---
 gsotaapp/gsotaapp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.